Passage East: History

 On 23 August 1170, Strongbow landed at Passage East with 200 knights and 1,000 men-at-arms, a year after the first Normans had landed at Bannow, symbolising the beginning of the Norman invasion of Ireland.

-Nearby are the ruins of Geneva Barracks, a one time planned utopian colony turned into a notorious prison and point of departure for thousands of rebels transported from the country for participation in the 1798 rebellion.
+Nearby are the ruins of Geneva Barracks, a one-time planned utopian colony turned into a notorious prison and point of departure for thousands of rebels transported from the country for participation in the 1798 rebellion.

 Tourism and fishing

-Passage East has a long beach which is used for fishing bass, codling, whiting, various flatfish and pollock.
+Passage East has a long beach which is used for fishing bass, codling, whiting, various flatfish and pollocks.
 It is possible to walk from Passage to Woodstown when the tide is out.
 Passage East also has a natural mussel bed in which it is possible to dig for ragworm.
 Lug can be dug all the way along the coast to Woodstown.

 The Waterford Estuary Mussel Festival is held each September in Passage East and some nearby villages.